prawnzyy/tp/docs/DeveloperGuide.md

   - [Ba]king [Br]ead shows an error message
 - 1b.
 The specified recipe UUID inputted is less than 1
   - [Ba]king [Br]ead shows an error message
+- 1c.
+There is an error in the format of the user's input command.
+  - [Ba]king [Br]ead shows an error message

 #### Use case: Modify the ingredients in the recipe